discreetlogcontracts/dlcspecs/Messaging.md

 This type contains an `oracle_event` and a signature certifying its origination.
 As oracle announcements can be broadcast directly, they are encoded as [wire messages](#wire-messages).
 See [the Oracle specifications](./Oracle.md#oracle-announcements) for more details.

+**For backward compatibility reasons, this type is currently serialized as a TLV and uses u16 for collection prefix.
+It is expected to be changed to the new serialization format in a near future.**

 #### `oracle_announcement`